FreifunkMD/site-ffmd/README.md

     make update                                                 # Fetch all repositories
     ./site/build.sh

 In order to get a more verbose output, e.g. in case of build errors, you can call

     ./site/build.sh -v

-**Note** since gluon 2015.1 builds for multiple targets.
+**Note** since gluon 2015.1 the firmware is built for multiple targets.
 Now you need at least 45 GB of free space!

 Updating via SSH
 ----------------